kerberos-io/documentation/content/prologue/deployments/index.md

 ### Less than 5 cameras streams

-If you have a limited number of cameras streams you would like to monitor, and don't have any high availability or scaling requirements, then multiple Kerberos Agents are a good choice.
+When having limited number of cameras streams, and there is no need for any high availability or scaling, then multiple individual Kerberos Agents are a good choice.
 For example, you can install the Kerberos Agent on a Raspberry Pi, by using [KiOS](/opensource/installation#kios), [Raspbian OS](/opensource/installation-advanced#raspbian) or compile it from source.

 On below architecture, a couple of Kerberos Agents are installed at the edge (inside the local network).
 A Kerberos Agent is installed for each camera stream, and each Kerberos Agent runs on a separate host (Raspberry Pi, VM, etc).
 The front-end of the Kerberos Agents can be reached from the internal network, but cannot be accessed from the internet.